 Ask about the school's accreditation.
 A school must be either regionally or nationally accredited to be eligible for the GI Bill and Tuition Assistance.
 Accreditation also helps to assure you that the degree you earn is valid.
 Schools that are not accredited are generally referred to as "Diploma Mills."

 Ask if the school belongs to the Servicemembers Opportunities Colleges or is listed in the DANTES distance learning catalogs.
 These associations show a commitment to serving servicemembers and veterans.
 If you are planning to use your GI Bill be sure to ask if the VA has certified the program you want for GI Bill eligibility.
-You can confirm this by visiting the VA website.
-Simply search their data base to verify the school and the degree you want are listed.
+You can confirm this by visiting the VA's GI Bill Comparison Tool.

 Ask about the school's policy on granting the American Council on Education recommended academic credits for military experience and the College Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST) credit-by-exam tests.
 These programs can save you time and money, but not every school offers you full credit for these programs and some limit how the credits can be applied toward your degree.